sailscastshq/docs.sailscasts.com/docs/slipway/helm.md

 Project Helm keeps recent runs for the current page session.
 Select an entry to put its source back in the editor, or use **Clear** to remove the recent-run list.
 Clearing history does not change the editor or the current result.
+Recent-run dots distinguish successful, failed, timed-out or truncated, and cancelled executions.

 ### Run a Selection or the Whole Editor